Dudley’s Chapel

 Looking through some visitor’s information on our last full day there, we saw a listing for Dudley’s Chapel, one of the oldest Methodist buildings in the US, dating back to 1783.
 Several early Methodist preachers, including America’s first Methodist Bishops, Francis Asbury and Thomas Coke, preached there.

-It was a cool experience to walk around the facility (unfortunately it wasn’t open) where great Methodist leaders, leaders who shaped a movement, once preached.
+It was a cool experience to walk around the facility (unfortunately, it wasn’t open) where great Methodist leaders who shaped a movement once preached.